JoshTheDerf/LDRParser/README.md

-#LDRParser
+# LDRParser

-A simple python (2.7+ and 3*) module for isolating and converting LDraw models into an easily-convertable JSON or Python Dictionary-based format.
+A simple python (2.7+ and 3*) module for isolating and converting LDraw models into an easily-convertible JSON or Python Dictionary-based format.

 Currently has experimental support for MPD files.

+**NOTE:** It would be great if someone could provide me some test files for MPD and BFC support, as I have a very limited set.
+Thanks!

-##Usage (Command Line)
+## Usage (Command Line)
 Download `LDRParser.py` and `libldrparser.py` and place them in the same directory.

 Run `python LDRParser.py` from the command line with the path to your ldraw library, the path to your .ldr file,